Access 3DCeram Sinto’s global network for technical ceramic parts production.

 3D Printing allows:

-– Complex Part Fabrication: Direct production of intricate components essential for defense applications, such as drone structural elements, custom armor inserts, and specialized electronic housings.
+– Complex Part Fabrication: Direct production of intricate defense components, including radomes, armor inserts, and electronic housings.

-– Material Superiority: Utilization of lightweight, high-strength ceramics that offer a critical advantage in military equipment by reducing weight while maintaining extreme hardness.
+– Material Superiority: Use of lightweight, high-strength ceramics to reduce military equipment weight while maintaining extreme hardness.

-– Stealth & RF Integration: Capability to design antennas and sensors with specific electromagnetic properties, allowing for better signature management and functional integration within the hardware.
+– Stealth & RF Integration: Design of antennas and sensors with customized electromagnetic properties for improved signature management and hardware integration.

 Energy